anushaporeddy030697/student_internship_management/README.md

 3-21-2023
 --> done with the admin overriding when first admin is login then second admin cannot able to login , second admin gets a notification when first admin was login.
 3-22-2023
---> As per client requirements we are working on the admin page that we need to hide the age and need to add the year of birth
+--> As per client requirements we are working on the admin page that we need to hide the age and need to add the year of birth.
+3-30-2023

+--> As per client requirements we are working on search functionality for company and admin page as well.

 </a></p>